 Classification of own-fund items of related insurance and reinsurance undertakings at group level

-Where an own-fund item has been classified into one of the three tiers based on the criteria set out in Chapter [IV], Section [I] by an insurance or reinsurance undertaking that is a related undertaking that is included in the calculation of the solvency at the level of the group, the same own-fund item shall be classified in the same tier at group level provided that the following additional requirements are met:
+1. Where an own-fund item has been classified into one of the three tiers based on the criteria set out in Title I, Chapter IV, Section 2 by a related insurance or reinsurance undertaking that is included in the calculation of the group solvency, the own-fund item shall be classified in the same tier at group level provided that the following additional requirements are met:

-(a) undertakings shall comply with the requirements set out in Articles 59 (COF2), 61 (COF4) and 65 (COF8) where
+(a) undertakings comply with the requirements set out in Articles 59 (COF2), 61 (COF4) and 65 (COF8);

+(b) the own-fund item is free from encumbrances and is not connected with any other transaction, which when considered with the own-fund item, could result in that own-fund item not satisfying the requirements set out in Article 94 of Directive 2009/138/EC at group level.

+2. For the purpose of point (a) of paragraph 1: